Samba, Jammu and Kashmir

-Samba is a town, municipal committee, and administrative headquarter of Samba district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
-Samba has its own railway station on the Jammu-Delhi railway line.
+Samba is a city, municipal council, and administrative headquarter of Samba district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+Samba has its own railway station on the Jammu-Delhi railway line and according to 2011 census, Samba is a town and Municipal Committee in Jammu and Kashmir, India.

 Geography

 Samba is located at and has an average elevation of 384 m.
 Samba is situated in the Shivalik Hills alongside the National Highway 1-A on the bank of the Basantar River, at a distance of 40 km from the city of Jammu.
 Samba District borders Udhampur District to the north, Kathua District to the east, Tehsils Jammu and Bishnah of Jammu District to the west, and the International Border Pakistan to the south.